meltano/meltano/docs/docs/contribute/cli.md

   or task.
 Sub-commands take the form of parameters, but require additional arguments or options themselves.
 - Arguments are positional parameters that are passed to a command.
 Arguments do not require additional options or arguments - otherwise they would be considered a sub-command.
-- Options (switch, option flags, or flags) are options that alter the behavior (e.g. `--dry-run/--verbose`) or named input options (e.g. `--tasks=`).
+- Options (switch, option flags, or flags) are options that alter the behavior (e.g. `--dry-run`) or named input options (e.g. `--tasks=`).
 They come in two forms.
 A long form: `--option-name`, and a short form: `-o`.

 Given a command like `meltano job set JOB_NAME --tasks=[<task>...]`: